garronej/tss-react/README.md

 It's API is focused on providing maximum type safety and minimum verbosity.
 This module is nothing but a tinny extension for [`@emotion/css`](https://emotion.sh/docs/@emotion/css).

-- ✅  As fast as `emotion`
+- ✅  As fast as `emotion` (which is [mutch fater](https://github.com/mui-org/material-ui/issues/22342#issue-684407575) than JSS)
 - ✅  As lightweight as `emotion/css`.
-- ✅  Well integrated with [material-ui](https://material-ui.com).
+- ✅  Seamless integration with [material-ui](https://material-ui.com).
 Perfect for those who don't like [the switch to Styled API](https://github.com/mui-org/material-ui/issues/24513#issuecomment-763921350) in v5.

 ```bash